- Torn between Ryobi and DeWalt tools?

 Ryobi mainly deals with small 4 ½” angle grinders since these are more catered towards home use.

-What they lack in variety, they do offer in certain model uniqueness, such as their ONE+ compact brushless ¼” right angle die grinder.
+What you lack in variety, Ryobi offers in certain uniqueness, like the ONE+ compact brushless ¼” right angle die grinder.

 Better all-around grinder?